Polytechnic University of the Philippines: Other media

 PUP CreaTV is regarded as the first university-based online channel in the Philippines.
 It was launched in February 2013 and its pioneer programs are "The Observer Flash Online" (newscast), "PUP TV: Pinaka Usap-usapan sa Pamantasan" (feature magazine program), and "State U" (web series).

 DZMC is the campus radio station operated by the College of Communication.
-Its programming tentatively include news, sports, educational/children's programs, talk shows, commentaries, to music programs and request shows, mostly geared towards the interests of students, faculty and the administration.
-All operations have been put on hold, due to reasons of pending license application.
+Its programming tentatively includes news, sports, educational/children's programs, talk shows, commentaries, to music programs and request shows, mostly geared towards the interests of students, faculty and the administration.
+All operations have been put on hold, due to reasons of pending license applications.
 DZ1PUP, an amateur radio club, is known for its involvement in a wide range of amateur radio activities, including contesting, research, and community involvement.
 PUPHAM-RCG, a non-profit university based radio station, is known to assist those who need fast and rapid response communications within the university and nearby areas.

 Athletics

 PUP's varsity teams compete in the National Capital Region Conference of the State Colleges and Universities Athletic Association.
 The university's basketball team also played at the National Athletic Association of Schools, Colleges and Universities in 2013.
 The athletic teams of PUP are called the Mighty Maroons.

-Its volleyball and basketball teams plays at the PUP Gymnasium and Sports Center.
+Its volleyball and basketball teams play at the PUP Gymnasium and Sports Center.
 Softball is played at the PUP Oval field, which was recently rehabilitated in 2013.
 Non-varsity student sports clubs that compete with other area universities include the PUP Ultimate, which played at the 2011 University FriXbee Championship held at the University of the Philippines Diliman.

 The university's official volleyball team also played at the 2nd Conference of the 12th Season of Shakey's V-League and was known as the PUP Lady Radicals; avoiding the usage of the name Mighty Maroons because of its resemblance to the name of rival team UP Fighting Maroons.
 The team was the replacement for the De La Salle Lady Spikers who pulled out of the league due to its commitment in other tournaments.

 The PUP Stars Cheerleading Team, the official cheerleading team representative of PUP, was formed in 1998 and was the champion in the 2011 SCUAA-NCR Cheerdance Competition.
-They were also the champion in the 2006 and 2010 season of the Philippine Inter Schools, Colleges and Universities Athletic Association cheerdance competition.
+They were also the champions in the 2006 and 2010 seasons of the Philippine Inter Schools, Colleges and Universities Athletic Association cheerdance competition.